 Food sovereignty requires bringing all voices to the table, and sharing land, seeds, water, credit and other resources equitably.

 It is what guides our work in Canada and around the world.

-Food is more than just a commodity.
-People’s need for food must be at the center of policies.
+Food is more than a commodity.
+People’s need for—and right to—food must be at the centre of policies.

 We need to build on traditional knowledge, using research to support this knowledge and pass it to future generations.
 We also need to reject technologies that undermine or contaminate local food systems.